SixArm/unix-shell-script-kit/README.md

 ### select_character_class

-select_character_class: get a string's characters that match a class, with optional offset and length.
+Get a string's characters that match a class, with optional offset and length.

 Syntax: select_character_class <string> <class> [offset [length]]